Support Us Button Widget

 Where it takes you

 Maybe you’ll take the midnight train, but you don’t wanna go just anywhere.
-Check out a few places you can get from Atlanta.
+Check out a few places you can get from Atlanta that are worth a summer trip.
 Prices may vary.

 First stop: The ticket counter